-A recent study into why cats like to sleep in cardboard boxes published in The Independent may also present the same reason for sleeping between your legs - it offers them as sense of security and protection.
+A recent study into why cats like to sleep in cardboard boxes published in The Independent may also present the same reason for sleeping between your legs - it offers them a sense of security and protection.

 With the legs for protection on each side of the body and maybe a blanket covering them, they are "boxed-in" and feel safe.
 In the wild, feline species will always seek out a sleeping spot that provides cover from as many angles as possible to guard against possible danger.

 Ever wonder why your cat loves to rub against you all the time?
-Unfortunately the answer is not because he loves you but if that works for you as it does me, that is fine too.

 Cats have scent glands situated under their whiskers that release pheromones when they rub up against objects, essentially marking their territory.
 By rubbing up against you, your cat is basically marking you as their human.
 This marking behavior is meant to make other cats keep their distance.